 Yes!
 You heard right!
 While optimizing your website for search engines can benefit a website’s traffic it is not the only way to improve traffic – social media can be used.

 If you were wondering why most bloggers actively seek ways to increase their following on social media, then now you know.
 It’s basically a numbers game the more people you can get your content in front of the more chances you are creating for people to visit your website.

 So Creating A Social Media Strategy Is Highly Necessary

 While social media marketing is instrumental in increasing your blog’s traffic the gag is you need to develop a social media strategy to benefit.
 Being active or trying to maintain a presence on every social media account is setting yourself up for disappointment – especially if you’re doing so without the use of schedulers which I will discuss shortly.

 Additionally, these social media platforms longevity is very unpredictable.
-So while increasing your web presence is essential for increasing your brand awareness you need to ensure you are not sacrificing improving the content on your blog.
+So while increasing your web presence is essential for increasing your brand awareness you need to ensure you are not sacrificing improving the content on your blog and building an email list.
 However, overall, it’s about finding that right balance and putting your effort towards what works for your blog.

 Social Media Platforms I Prefer and Why